Synthesizer Based Efficient Self-Attention for Vision Tasks: Results

-In this section, we investigate the performance of our proposed {STT} module series on basic image classification.
+In this section, the performance of our proposed {STT} module series on vision tasks is thoroughly investigated on image classification and image captioning.
 The experiments focus on the performance of the robustness of the model.
 For convenience, we abbreviate the proposed {STT} series and comparison methods.
 The detail of information are listed in Table~\ref{tab:abbrl}.
+Matrix Dense Synthesizer being the basic synthesizer proposed in \cite{synthesizer}, and Tensor Dense Synthesizer being our basic tensor synthesizer for vision tasks, Tensor Height Synthesizer being the tensor synthesizer with an attention map full-rank in height, and Mixture Tensor Synthesizer being the synthesizers mixed in additive fashion.